Venue

 Due to insurance conditions, no public skating is allowed at the venue during the tournament weekend.
 That means anything with wheels, such as roller skates, skateboards or scooters.

-Only skaters registered and identifiable as tournament participants will be able to skate.
+Only skaters and officials registered and identifiable as tournament participants will be able to skate.
 So if you want to skate and you’re not on a tournament team, you need to tell your league beforehand so they can register you.
 If you don’t have a roller derby league, this is a good chance to kick back, soak up some roller derby action and maybe think about joining your local league in future.

 Please don’t put wheels on your feet unless you’re a registered skater, and help us keep the tournament safe.